SimpleCyber/Aora/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any feature additions, bug fixes, or improvements.

----

-This layout includes images for the Signup, Login, Home, Create, and Profile pages in a single row.
-Make sure the images are correctly located in the `images` folder in your GitHub repository for the links to work properly.